jon-ajaa/GojiraTuners-online-tuning-shop/README.md

 - Add items to your shopping cart and proceed to checkout when ready.
 - Fill in your customer details and choose your preferred payment method to complete the purchase.

-## Contributing

-We welcome contributions from the community!
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch:

-    ```bash
-    git checkout -b feature-name
-    ```

-3. Make your changes and commit them:

-    ```bash
-    git commit -m "Description of changes"
-    ```

-4. Push to the branch:

-    ```bash
-    git push origin feature-name
-    ```

-5. Open a pull request and describe the changes you have made.

 ## Contact

 If you have any questions or need further assistance, feel free to reach out: